-Bales Settlers in the United States in the 17th Century
+Bales Settlers in United States in the 17th Century

-Bales Settlers in the United States in the 18th Century
+Bales Settlers in United States in the 18th Century

-Bales Settlers in the United States in the 19th Century
+Bales Settlers in United States in the 19th Century

-Bales Settlers in the United States in the 20th Century
+Bales Settlers in United States in the 20th Century

 The Bales Family Crest was acquired from the Houseofnames.com archives.
 The Bales Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.